-- Add the water and agar-agar powder to a jug and stir well until dissolved.
-Add the agar-agar mixture to the saucepan along with the syrup from the strawberries and bring to the boil.
+- Add the water and agar-agar powder to the saucepan with the strawberry juices and stir well until dissolved.
+Bring the mixture to a boil.
+Reduce the heat to medium and simmer for 3 minutes, whilst whisking continuously.

 - Set the cheesecake in the fridge for at least 4 hours (or preferably overnight).